Suicide Myths: Focus on Suicide Facts

 MYTH #3: someone who attempts suicide is looking for attention.

 SUICIDE FACT: Anyone who would risk their life to get attention is certainly in need of attention – specifically professional help, but also the compassion and concern of loved ones.
 Those who’ve attempted suicide in the past are automatically at greater risk of dying by suicide as they may attempt again in the future.
 Again, take any suicidal behaviours seriously.

 MYTH #4: People who die by suicide are selfish.

 SUICIDE FACT: People who die by suicide have often suffered in silence for a long time, and simply want to end the suffering.
 Their pain is deep and the feelings of helplessness or hopelessness are so overwhelming that they are incapable of seeing any way to resolve their feelings other than by taking their own lives.
 Many even feel that the world would be better off without them.
 They are not simply ‘thinking of themselves’.
 They are experiencing a serious suicidal ideation caused by severe emotional pain, mental illness, crises, or other painful life situations.
 But often a helping hand or timely support from a loved one, a friend or colleague, can help them to see there are other options, no matter how hard it seems now.

 MYTH #5: Most suicides happen without warning.

-MYTH #6: Once a person has decided to end their life, there is nothing that will change their mind.
+MYTH #6: if someone has decided to end their life, nothing will change their mind.